 - Have no obligation to work for the employer, and the employer has no obligation to offer you work, and

-- Have control over how you work, but are not involved in the day to day management / running of where you work
+- Have control over how you work, but aren’t involved in the day to day management/running of where you work

 - Probably provide own equipment